directdemocracy-vote/doc/README.md

 This will increase the pressure on governments to respect the democratic choices expressed by their people.
 Ultimately this bottom-up initiative will enforce direct democracy everywhere in the world.

-directdemocracy.vote is a voting system with the following properties:
+directdemocracy is a voting system with the following properties:

 - open to anybody with internet access (smartphone or computer).
 - fully decentralized (nobody can control it).